 Transmission and Axles

-As well, it should be expected that the transmission and axles could wear out a bit faster after lifting.
+It should also be expected that the transmission and axles could wear out a bit faster after lifting.
 Likewise to brakes, the transmission will also have to deal with spinning more weight from the heavy A/T tires.
 The additional load causes more strain on the components than they have been designed to endure.
 Be sure to take care of your transmission by accelerating smoothly, keeping it lubed properly with good oil and by using good shifting technique if driving a manual.

 Furthermore, the axles are also put at a disadvantage when lifting.
 By design, the axles are meant to operate at an optimal angle in relation to the transmission to reduce resistance while transferring rotational movement from the transmission into the wheels.
 When we lift a car, the distance from the transmission to the wheel hub increases and the axle’s angle of operation is changed.
 The axles, of course, are connected to both the wheel hub and transmission simultaneously and are thus naturally forced to follow whatever path it must in order to keep the two parts connected.
 Therefore, when the position of the car’s wheel hub is changed during a lift without also adjusting the transmission position to compensate, the outcome is a misaligned and stressed axle.
 The harsher angle puts greater wear on the CV joint and boot, causing more frequent rips in the axle boot and CV joint failures.
 To remedy this problem, one can either use subframe spacers to restore the transmission and hub to their proper alignment or learn to enjoy replacing axles a few times every year or so.